Explore average auto insurance costs by insurance rating factors in Mississippi.

 |Very Good (740-799)||$1,883.26|

-If you’re determined to be at fault after a car crash or found guilty of a vehicular offense, your auto insurance rates are bound to climb.
-The more offenses you accrue, the more costly your car insurance policy becomes.
+If you’re determined to be at fault after an accident or found guilty of a driving offense, your auto insurance costs are bound to grow.
+The more offenses you accumulate, the more expensive your car insurance becomes.

-In Mississippi, your first minor at-fault crash leads to a penalty of $730.76 each year in auto insurance payments.
-A DUI or DWI — among the most serious driving offenses — could increase your annual car insurance costs in Mississippi by as much as $809.41.
+In Mississippi, your first at-fault fender bender will cost you $730.76 each year in car insurance payments.
+A DWI — considered one of the most serious driving infractions — may boost your insurance rates in Mississippi by an average of $809.41.